enonic/old-xp-doc/doc/admintools/contentstudio/part-component.rst

 component placeholder (puzzle piece) to the desired location on the page.
 The part placeholder will now appear as a blue box with a dropdown selector.
 The same part dropdown selector will appear in the inspect panel.
 Use one of the selectors to find the desired part component.
 Once a part component is selected, the placeholder will be replaced with the actual part and the Inspect panel will show the part's configuration options in a form.

 Some parts won't have any configuration.
+Parts with configuration options are independently configured.
+This means that the same part component can be added to multiple pages, or even multiple times in the same page, and each instance can have different configuration values.

 .. image:: images/part-component-selector.jpg